 A dinner date can raise similar issues, so settle upon a restaurant together.
 This way, you can be sure that you can get home easily, that the cuisine is something you enjoy, and that you’ll feel comfortable and attractively dressed in the setting.

-This approach also allows you time to get your items washed, ironed, or dry cleaned before the date if needed.
+This approach also allows you time to get your items washed, ironed, or dry-cleaned before the date if needed.

 2. Take food and drinks into consideration

-Whether you’re nervous or not, however, spills can happen – and while this usually feels like something you can laugh about with a trusted friend, it can feel embarrassing on a first date.
+Whether you’re nervous or not, spills can happen – and while this usually feels like something you can laugh about with a trusted friend, it can feel embarrassing on a first date.

 3. Avoid the temptation to buy a brand-new outfit